Tropical storm Idalia expected to become a major hurricane before hitting Florida, forecasters say

-Tropical Storm Idalia was near the coast of Cuba Monday on a potential track to come ashore as a hurricane in the southern U.S., the National Hurricane Center said.
+Tropical Storm Idalia intensified early Monday and was expected to become a major hurricane before it reaches Florida's Gulf coast, the National Hurricane Center said Monday, warning of an increasing risk of life-threatening storm surge and dangerous hurricane-force winds in Florida as soon as late Tuesday.

-At 4 a.m.
-CDT Monday, the storm was about 125 miles (200 kilometers) off the western tip of Cuba with maximum sustained winds of 65 mph (100 kmh).
-The storm was stationary at the time, the hurricane center said.
+At 2 p.m.
+Monday, the storm was about 50 miles south-southwest off the western tip of Cuba and moving north at 8 mph with maximum sustained winds of 70 mph, according to the National Hurricane Center in Miami.

-The center's update also included a hurricane advisory for the Cuban province of Pinar Del Rio.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.